knnku/knnku/README.md

-### Yo! 👋
+# Yo! 👋

  Stuff contained herewith are pretty random and might be inconsistent as I try to be consistent.

-After almost a decade since dropping out to move to another country, I have dearly missed my love-hate relationship with code.
-I have now gathered my wits and decided to focus on relearning all I that I have unlearned, starting over because I desperately need a change.
+After almost a decade since dropping out of university to immigrate, I have dearly missed my love-hate relationship with the dabbling and sophisticated heebie jeebies of code.
+I have now gathered my wits and decided to focus on relearning all I that I have unlearned and starting over because I desperately need a change.

-Ruby, Rails, Front-end & UX.
+#### *Ruby, Rails, Front-end & UX.*

 <!--
 **knnku/knnku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.